Choose Your IRS Tax Return Filing Status

 If you need help choosing your filing status, you can use our FREE "FILucator" filing status calculator to determine yours, based on your answers to a short series of questions.

-What is My Filing Status?
+What is My Tax Return Filing Status? or

 What Are the Tax Return Filing Statuses?